Please help us ensure that no family in Rhode Island goes hungry this summer.

 - Organize a food drive in your neighborhood or at your school, business, or organization.
 We can provide posters and collection bins.
 Check out our One Company Can page.

-- Visit our One Kid Can page to learn how young people can make a difference.
+- Kids can help too!
+Visit our One Kid Can page to learn how young people can make a difference.

 - Make a financial donation to the Food Bank.
 Every dollar you give enables us to acquire three meals for a family in need of food assistance.
 You can also create an online fundraiser to make it easier for people to contribute to your drive.